Client mTLS authentication

 When a client calls your Zuplo gateway:

-- The client presents a certificate issued by your CA during the TLS handshake.
+- The client presents a certificate during the TLS handshake.

-- Zuplo's edge verifies the certificate against the CA you've uploaded and passes the verification result (and parsed certificate) to your gateway workers.
+- Zuplo's edge verifies the client certificate chain against the CA certificates uploaded to your account, then passes the verification result and parsed client certificate to your gateway workers.

 - The